openfaas/faas-cli/README.md

 * `faas-cli remove` - removes the functions from a local or remote OpenFaaS gateway
 * `faas-cli invoke` - invokes the functions and reads from STDIN for the body of the request
 * `faas-cli login` - stores basic auth credentials for OpenFaaS gateway (supports multiple gateways)
-* `faas-cli logout` - removes basic auth credentials fora given gateway
+* `faas-cli logout` - removes basic auth credentials for a given gateway

+Advanced commands:

+* `faas-cli template pull` - pull in templates from a remote GitHub repository

 Help for all of the commands supported by the CLI can be found by running: